Sexual Abuse

 Long after the physical injuries of an assault heal, victims are often left with emotional injuries that are slower to heal.
 In many cases, these emotional injuries follow the victims around indefinitely.

-Sexual Assault Injuries
+Sexual Assault Injures

 Common physical injuries of sexual assault include: